Grab up to 60% off in Our Big Bathroom Sale!

 Before choosing a shower enclosure, check the space you’re working with.
 Measuring properly and thinking about where the enclosure will sit can help you avoid awkward door openings, tight access and unnecessary plumbing changes.

 • Measure the space: Record the width, depth and height of the area where the enclosure will go.
 If you’re replacing an old shower or swapping out a bath, keeping the new enclosure in the same place can make installation easier and help reduce costs.
+Measure from finished tiled walls rather than bare walls, as tiles and boards can reduce the final opening size.
+If the enclosure is going onto a tray, check both the tray size and the finished space around it.

 • Think about placement: Corner enclosures are great for small bathrooms, while recessed or alcove spaces may only need a shower door if the side walls are already in place.
 Larger bathrooms may suit a feature shower along one wall, while wet rooms create a more open, walk-in feel.

 • Check door clearance: Make sure there’s enough room for the shower door to open properly and for you to get in and out comfortably.
 Check nearby toilets, basins, radiators and furniture won’t block the door’s path.
+Also check whether the door opens left or right, and whether the enclosure is reversible or handed.

 • Consider access: Sliding, bi-fold or walk-in designs can work better where space is tight.
 Hinged or pivot doors usually need more room to open outwards.